solobit/site.solobit/README.md

 You can read more about the [motivation or rationale](<#rationale>) behind this project and why I find it relevant for consideration.

-I really advise using the [Sublime Editor 2][SE2] because its syntax highliter works well with a definition for literate CoffeeScript as a tm-bundle [here][TMB].
-I use `ALT+Q` or also known as `Meta plus Q` keyboard shortcut to perfectly fit texts within 80 column terminal width bounds to support ancient and obscure machines (by now not then ^^)

 <!-- These blocks should follow any subsection with many references for clearer
 overview and easily link maintenance -->